ChekaZ/slate/source/index.html.md

 `Monetizing is set up for this Tweet!
 The next <userAmount> Users will receive each <amount> <coin> for their retweet!`

 <aside class="warning">
-Available coins for Tweet Monetizing: TZC, PIVX, DOGE, UFO, BNB
+Available coins for Tweet Monetizing: TZC, PIVX, DOGE, UFO, BNB, QTUM, FTC, DGB
 </aside>

 > Tweet Monetization Usage: